 Chairman of the jury 2023

-Søren Rastogi is most sought after at festivals and concert venues in Denmark and internationally.
-He has performed with conductors such as Christian Mandeál, Douglas Bostock, Benjamin Shwartz, Mathias Aeschbacher, Ed Spanjaard, Jayce Ogren, Peter Feranec and Thomas Søndergaard in piano concertos by Mozart (K. 466, K. 491, K. 451, K. 488), Schumann, Stravinsky, Bernstein og Gershwin.
+Søren Rastogi is one of the most versatile Danish concert pianists.
+As a soloist, he has performed with the vast majority of symphony orchestras in Denmark under conductors such as Christian Mandeál, Douglas Bostock, Christian Kluxen, Benjamin Shwartz, Mathias Aeschbacher, Ed Spanjaard, Jayce Ogren, Peter Feranec, Ilan Volkov and Thomas Søndergaard in piano concertos by Mozart (K .466, K. 491, K. 451, K. 488), Schumann, Stravinsky, Bernstein, Bartok and Gershwin.
+In May 2023, a CD will be released on Dacapo Records with SR as soloist in the first recording of Paul von Klenau's piano concerto with the Singapore Symphony Orchestra and conductor Hans Graf.

 He has on many occasions received excellent reviews for his performances.
 After his debut with The Danish National Radio Symphony Orchestra in the Piano Concerto by Stravinsky in 2010, the Danish newspaper “Information” wrote: “Søren Rastogi made his debut as a soloist with the Radio Orchestra with a perfectly balanced stage presence, which managed to combine both pianistic artistry, musical overview, sense of melodic lines, rhythmic skill, and a constant nerve with a rare lack of vanity”.